The Ongoing history of waterfalling in Ontario

 The great explorer Samuel de Champlain never saw the falls, but wrote about being told about it by Indigenous peoples.
 It was ‘discovered’ by the French explorer named Father Louis Hennepin in 1678.
 He described the site as “horrible”; something like this didn’t sit well with Europeans, who saw the natural world as something to be conquered.

 Father Louis Hennepin at Niagara.
-Image believed to be public domain, from Wikipedia
+Public domain, from Wikimedia Commons

 As North America was settled, the falls would become a popular destination for visitors.
 It has been reported that Napoleon Bonaparte’s brother was the first to honeymoon there in 1804.
 By the middle of the 1850s, shops and museums had been set up to cash in on visitors’ interest in the falls.